Switch

 Behavior

-- Supports uncontrolled (defaultChecked) and controlled (checked + onChange) usage.
+- Supports both uncontrolled (defaultChecked) and controlled (checked + onChange) usage.

 Accessibility